Suspension from practice and removal from the roll

 - your prospective employer must first obtain our permission to employ you.

-It is a criminal offence to fail to disclose the fact you have been struck off or suspended to a prospective employer of this type.
+It is a criminal offence to fail to disclose the fact you have been struck off to a prospective employer of this type.

 Likelihood of obtaining permission